vanapagan/typonaut/README.md

 ## Tehnologies used
 Angular Material, Node.js and Socket.io

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites

 Ensure node.js is installed

 ## Getting started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 1. Clone this repository - `git clone https://github.com/vanapagan/typonaut.git`
 2. Install the dependencies:
     1. `cd typonaut`